brown-studios/minuet/docs/user-guide.md

 When the rain sensor is disabled, the LED will turn red to warn that water could enter your vehicle if it rains.

-When the rain sensor detects moisture, it turns off the fan, closes the cover, and makes the LED flash red.
-Press the `rain sensor` button again to reset the flashing LED.
+When the rain sensor detects moisture, it turns off the fan, closes the cover, makes the LED flash red, and activates the safety lock feature.
+The fan cannot be operated while the safety lock is activated.
+Press the `rain sensor` button again to reset the flashing LED and release the rain sensor safety lock.

+### Safety lock

+The safety lock feature closes the lid and prevents the fan from being operated under certain conditions:

+- The rain sensor has detected moisture.
+- The battery voltage is too high or too low.
+- The LOCK signal has been triggered by an accessory such as an insulating vent cover magnetic reed switch sensor.

+The fan cannot be operated while the safety lock is active.
+Minuet indicates that the safety lock has blocked an operation with three quick tones.

 ### Enable or disable WiFi